 A new perspective

 Trinity’s Indigenous programs recognise that extra effort is required to address the specific challenges faced by many Indigenous Australians who wish to undertake tertiary studies.
 The College offers advice, support and financial assistance to empower Indigenous students to aspire to a fulfilling and successful future and become agents of change.
 Trinity’s programs demonstrate that a pathway from metropolitan, regional or remote areas, to a course at the University of Melbourne and residence at the College is achievable.

-Indigenous students make up approximately ten percent of Trinity's Residential College and they form part of a vibrant Indigenous community on the University of Melbourne campus.
+Trinity's Indigenous students form part of a vibrant Indigenous community on the University of Melbourne campus.
 The Murrup Barak Melbourne Institute for Indigenous Development (MIID) at the University of Melbourne provides extracurricular activities and support services for Indigenous students.

 Trinity’s commitment to increase educational access and opportunities is demonstrated by: